There’s a nasty industry secret no one wants to admit:

 Are you saying the same things your competitors say?

 Is your value proposition really nothing more than a product description?

 If you answered “yes” to any of these questions (or if customers are refusing to pay what your product is worth), your value proposition is woefully inadequate.

-Market your premium value
+Market your premium value?

-Turn your marketing inside out.
+Turn your medical device marketing inside out.
 Start with your customers.
 Find their biggest challenges.
 Identify how your product uniquely solves these challenges.
 Make sure you solve them better than your competition.
 Now, articulate a value proposition that shows your customer what life would look like in both clinical and economic terms if those challenges were removed.
 Finally, bring it to life, so customers can experience it.